 - a.
-AC Statement: The following requirements for combustible loading control in the DISPOSAL PATH shall be met: - Only diesel or electrically powered vehicles are used in the UNDERGROUND - When WASTE is in transit, vehicles not performing WASTE HANDLING OPERATIONS shall be moved to a cross-cut and be secured until the WASTE transporter has passed and is greater than 75 ft away.
-Vehicles that may have become disabled (excluding the lube truck) may be in the DISPOSAL PATH but must be secured along the wall of the DISPOSAL PATH. - No combustibles or flammable compressed gas cylinders shall be stored in the DISPOSAL PATH.
-(Note: a disabled vehicle is not considered to be in storage.) - No flammable gas cylinders shall be used in the DISPOSAL PATH during WASTE HANDLING OPERATIONS. - Two transporters loaded with WASTE in the UNDERGROUND shall maintain greater than 75 ft separation between them.
-This separation distance does not apply if a transporter becomes disabled while loaded with WASTE and it is necessary to either move another loaded transporter past or move WASTE from a disabled transporter to another transporter.
-If this situation occurs, a FIRE WATCH is required. - The lube truck shall not be allowed in the DISPOSAL PATH while WASTE is in transit from the waste shaft station to the ACTIVE DISPOSAL ROOM. - No flammable gas or flammable gas cylinders stored between AIS and South 1000 in West 30 or on the North ventilation side within 100 ft. of bulkhead 303. - No construction work involving flammable gas cylinders at bulkhead 309 during WASTE HANDLING OPERATIONS. - No construction work involving flammable gas between the disposal panel supply overcast and the construction bulkhead to the south in E-300 during WASTE HANDLING OPERATIONS.
+AC Statement: The following requirements for combustible loading control in the DISPOSAL PATH shall be met: - Only diesel or electrically powered vehicles are used in the UNDERGROUND - When CH WASTE is in transit, vehicles not performing CH WASTE HANDLING OPERATIONS shall be moved to a cross-cut and be secured until the CH WASTE transporter has passed and is greater than 75 ft away.
+Vehicles that may have become disabled (excluding the lube truck) may be in the DISPOSAL PATH but must be secured along the wall of the DISPOSAL PATH. - No combustibles or flammable gas/liquid or flammable compressed gas cylinders shall be stored in the DISPOSAL PATH.
+(Note: a disabled vehicle is not considered to be in storage.) - No flammable gas/liquid or flammable compressed gas cylinders shall be used in the DISPOSAL PATH during CH WASTE HANDLING OPERATIONS. - Transporters loaded with CH WASTE in the UNDERGROUND shall maintain greater than 75 ft separation between them.
+This separation distance does not apply if a transporter becomes disabled while loaded with CH WASTE and it is necessary to either move another loaded transporter past or move CH WASTE from a disabled transporter to another transporter.
+If this situation occurs, a FIRE WATCH is required. - The lube truck shall not be allowed in the DISPOSAL PATH while CH WASTE is in transit from the waste shaft station to an ACTIVE DISPOSAL ROOM. - No flammable gas/liquid or flammable compressed gas cylinders stored between the air intake shaft and South 1000 in West 30 or on the North ventilation side within 100 ft of bulkhead 303 and no use in these locations during CH WASTE HANDLING OPERATIONS.

+• No storage of flammable gas/liquid or flammable compressed gas cylinders near the panel supply ventilation overcast and no construction work involving flammable gas/liquid or flammable compressed gas cylinders between the disposal panel supply overcast and the construction bulkhead to the south in East 300 during waste handling operations.
 When panel 4 is added to the disposal path no construction work involving flammable gas/liquid or flammable compressed gas cylinders is allowed between the overcast at E-140/S-3310 and the construction bulkhead to the west of this overcast in S-3310 during CH WASTE HANDLING OPERATIONS.

-The purpose of these requirements is to limit fuel to reduce the frequency and severity of fires and flammable gas explosions in the DISPOSAL PATH or that have the potential to affect the DISPOSAL PATH where WASTE may be affected.
-In addition, these requirements reduce the potential for a collision between equipment performing WASTE HANDLING OPERATIONS and equipment not performing WASTE HANDLING OPERATIONS.
+The purpose of these requirements is to limit fuel to reduce the frequency and severity of fires and flammable gas explosions in the DISPOSAL PATH or that have the potential to affect the DISPOSAL PATH where CH WASTE may be affected.
+In addition, these requirements reduce the potential for a collision between equipment performing WASTE HANDLING OPERATIONS and equipment not performing CH WASTE HANDLING OPERATIONS during CH WASTE HANDLING OPERATIONS.